 If you're a New Englander heading down to the Florida Keys to fish for bonefish, your initial instinct might be to bait the hook with shrimp, cast out, and wait for a nibble on the line.
 However, this approach often leads to frustration as the hook comes back empty time and time again.

-If you were to call the local fishing guide over and ask him to show you how it’s done, here’s what you’d see.
-He’d bait the hook with shrimp, cast out, and wait for a nibble on the line.
-But once he felt that nibble, he wouldn’t try to hook the fish right away.
-Instead, the experienced guide would start stripping line off the reel.
+So, what's the secret to successfully catching bonefish?
+Let's imagine you call over a local fishing guide to show you the ropes.
+The guide would bait the hook with shrimp, cast out, and wait for a nibble, just like you.
+But here's the difference: instead of immediately trying to reel in the fish, the experienced guide would start stripping the line off the reel.
 After a minute or two, the guide might turn to you and say, "Now's good.
-Are you ready for it?”
-Then you would reel it in.
-So why would the guide strip-line the fish instead of trying to reel it in from the start?
+Are you ready for it?"
+And only then would you start reeling it in.

 You might wonder why the guide chooses to strip the line instead of reeling in the fish right away.
 Well, it turns out that bonefish feed on shrimp found in shallow waters.
 As soon as they snatch a shrimp, they quickly flee to deeper water to avoid predators like flamingos.
 Flamingos are known to swoop down and try to eat the bonefish while they're hunting for shrimp.
 So, to escape becoming Flamingo fillet, the bonefish seeks safety in deeper water.
 Once it feels secure, it finally swallows the shrimp and the hook.
 With the hook inside the fish, you can now set the hook and reel it in.
 Trying to reel in the fish too quickly will only result in the hook coming loose, leaving you empty-handed.